enonic/old-xp-doc/doc/developer/site/content-types/base-types.rst

 * final: true
 * allow-child-content: true

-This is used for redirecting a visitor to another content item in the structure The content type name is ``base:shortcut``.
+This is used for redirecting a visitor to another content item in the structure.
+Optional name-value parameters can be set to be added to the redirect URL.

 Structured (base:structured)